hairline-bandit/2048-bit-encryption/README.md

 I was bored

-You can change the number of round by changing the variable at the top
+You can change the number of roundsby changing the NUM_ROUNDS variable at the top